qwacko/pb_plus/README.md

 The schema information is loaded into a pocketbase collection that is automatically created when the application starts.
 The collection is named `_schema` by default, but you can change the name by setting the `table` configuration parameter.
 This table is prevented from anyone (including superusers) from editing the table structure or the data in the table.

 The `viewRule` configuration parameter can be used to adjust who can see the schema information.
 This defaults to superusers only.
-Making the schema information available to users of teh API may be useful as it allows the user to ensure they are correctly providing the data that is expected.
+Making the schema information available to users of the API may be useful as it allows the user to ensure they are correctly providing the data that is expected.

 Note that the data is only validated on record creation or update, so incorrectly stored data will be served up.